-Code Туре Description Problem Cause Solution DA0# Alarm Exceeded Maximum Flow Pump # Pump was driven to its maximum allowed speed.
-System has a leak or open valve that is allowing unrestricted flow.
+Code Туре Description Problem Cause Solution DA0# Alarm Exceeded Pump was driven to Maximum its maximum allowed Flow Pump speed. # System has a leak or open valve that is allowing unrestricted flow.
 Inspect system for leaks.
 Pump is cavitating, cycling without restriction.
 Verify that the pump is being supplied with material.
 Viscosity of material is too thin for nozzle size.
 Reduce nozzle size to create more restriction.
 Reduce paint pressure to lower the flow rate.
 System pressure or Flow Setpoint is too high (causing the pump to work too hard).
 Reduce the pressure or the Flow Setpoint.
-DE0# Alarm Alarm Leak Detected Pump # cted failure when the pump No material in the pump or line.
-Make sure the pump and down stream color line are loaded with material.
+DE0# Alarm LeakThis is a manual stall testDetectedfailure when the pumpPump #cannot build pressure This is a manual stall test failure when the pump cannot build pressure No material in the pump or line.
+Make sure the pump and down stream color line are loaded with material. to the target "Stal Pressure."
+Will fa 30 seconds. to the target "Stall Test Pressure."
+Will fault after 30 seconds.
 Leak in the system.
 Determine if leak is external or internal by visually inspecting the system for fluid leakage.
 Fix all loose or worn hoses, fittings, and seals.
 Inspect all valve seats and needles for wear, and replace worn piston or throat seals.
 DF0# Alarm No Stall Up Pump # Pump failed the stall test; did not stall on the upstroke.
 Valve failure, seal failure, worn rod or cylinder.
 Replace inlet and outlet valve and seal for up stroke.
 Replace piston and throat seals.
 Replace rod and cylinder as necessary.
 DG0# Alarm No Stall Down Pump # Pump failed the stall test; did not stall on the downstroke.
 Valve failure, seal failure, worn rod or cylinder.
 Replace inlet and outlet valve and seal for down stroke.
 Replace piston and throat seals.
 Replace rod and cylinder as necessary.
 DH0# Alarm No Stall Pump # Pump failed the stall test; did not stall on either the upstroke or the downstroke.
 Valve failure, seal failure, worn rod or cylinder.
 Replace inlet and outlet valve and seal for up and down strokes.
 Replace piston and throat seals.
 Replace rod and cylinder as necessary.